 BALI island is a truly International destination, a tropical island in the Indonesian archipelago

-Bali is one of an Indonesian thousand islands located in the westernmost end of the Lesser Sunda Islands, lying between Java to the west and Lombok to the east.
-It is one of the country's 33 provinces with the provincial capital at Denpasar towards the south of the island.
+Bali is one of an Indonesian archipelago of thousand of islands located in the westernmost end of the Lesser Sunda Islands, lying between Java to the west and Lombok to the east.
+It is one of the country's 34 provinces with the provincial capital at Denpasar towards the south of the island.

 With a population recorded as 3,551,000 in 2009, the island is home to the vast majority of Indonesia's small Hindu minority.
 About 93.2% of Bali's population adheres to Balinese Hinduism, while most of the remainder follow Islam.
 It is also the largest tourist destination in the country and is renowned for its highly developed arts, including dance, sculpture, painting, leather, metalworking and music.
 The origins of the Balinese came from three periods: The first waves of immigrants came from Java and Kalimantan in the prehistoric times of the proto-Malay stock; the second wave of Balinese came slowly over the years from Java during the Hindu period; the third and final period came from Java, between the 15th and 16th centuries, at the time of the conversion of Islam in Java, aristocrats fled to Bali from the Javanese Majapahit Empire to escape Islamic conversion, reshaping the Balinese culture into a syncretic form of classical Javanese culture with many Balinese elements.